 Passeggiata a Punta a Capo: If one has got some time to spend, this is a nice path to have a trek in pure nature.
 Starting from the road on the right side of the port, it takes around half an hour to get to the cape lighthouse: from here one can admire the splendid coast spanning from Sestri Levante to Capo Noli, on the eastern side of Genoa

 Chiesa di San Giorgio: Mid XX century reconstruction of a 1154 building that already had passed through several transformations.
 The church hosts the holy relics of the patron saint, brought here by local sailors partaking in the ancient crusades.

 Castello Brown: A defensive bulwark dating back to the middle ages, for a long time this castle has been used for military purposes.
-It was then strenghtened by Napoleon, and, later on, it became the spectacular house of several private citizens, among who is english consul Yates Brown, while since 1961 the fortress was acquired from the municipality, which turned it into an exposition centre.
-The castle is surrounded by a mediterranean style garden rich in flowers and pergolas
+It was then strengthened by Napoleon, and, later on, it became the spectacular house of several private citizens, among who is English consul Yates Brown, while since 1961 the fortress was acquired from the municipality, which turned it into an exposition centre.
+The castle is surrounded by a Mediterranean style garden rich in flowers and pergolas

 For trekking enthusiasts: Portofino is the starting location of paths going to Camogli and San Fruttuoso.
 For further information visit https://portofinotrek.com/module/portofinotrek/trailmap.

 BY CAR: Enter Highway A12 towards Genoa, exit in Rapallo and follow indications to Santa Margherita Ligure first, and to Portofino then.
 Keep in mind that parking spots in Portofino cost around €6,00/h and that there are very few of them, therefore we sugges you park around Santa Margherita (particularly around dance club "Il Covo di Nord-Est") and walk or take a bus from there.